Magnon hydrodynamics in an atomically-thin ferromagnet: Results

-We first note that the $1/T_{2}$ signal is expected to be insensitive to single magnon excitations.
-To see this explicitly, we plot the magnon dispersion in monolayer CrCl$_{3}$ computed based on our linearized spin-wave theory in Fig.~\ref{fig3}B. The NV center filters out momenta away from $k_{\rm NV} \simeq 1/z_{\rm NV}$.
-Magnons near $k_{\rm NV}$ have frequencies in the GHz range, which are highly off-resonant with the frequencies of the $1/T_{2}$ measurements (see inset of Fig.~\ref{fig3}B).
+We first note that the $1/T_{2}$ signal is expected to be insensitive to creation and annihilation processes of single magnon excitations, i.e., transverse oscillations of the spins.
+To see this explicitly, we plot the magnon dispersion in monolayer CrCl$_{3}$ computed based on our linearized spin-wave theory in Fig.~\ref{fig3}B. At the typical experimental temperatures, the average magnon thermal energy is large compared to the anisotropy energy scales (dipolar, single-ion, and planar magnetic field).
+As such, thermal magnons essentially obey a parabolic dispersion with mass $m$ set by the exchange interaction and an effective small pseudo-gap $\Delta$, which originates from the weak effects of the anisotropy (Fig.~\ref{fig3}B, Fig. S6).
+The NV center filters out momenta away from $k_{\rm NV} \simeq 1/z_{\rm NV}$.
+Magnons near $k_{\rm NV}$ have frequencies $\gtrsim$ 1 GHz, which are highly off-resonant with the frequencies of the $1/T_{2}$ measurements (see inset of Fig.~\ref{fig3}B).

-Instead, the $1/T_{2}$ signal originates from density fluctuations of the magnon gas, as depicted in the momentum-space diagram in Fig.~\ref{fig3}B~\cite{flebus2018quantum}.
-These fluctuations are associated with magnon scattering processes with momentum transfer set by $k_{\rm NV}$ and frequency transfer set by $\omega_{\rm echo}$.
-At the typical temperatures of the experiment, the thermal momentum of magnons $q_{\rm th}$ is significantly larger than $k_{\rm NV}$.
-As such, the main contribution to density fluctuations at the NV location arises due to interactions of high-momentum thermal magnons (supplement XII).
-These thermal magnons are so high energy that the small anisotropy energy scales (dipolar, single-ion, and planar magnetic field) have little effect on their dispersion.
-They essentially obey a parabolic dispersion with the mass $m$ set by the exchange interaction and an effective small pseudo-gap $\Delta$, which originates from the weak effects of the anisotropy (Fig.~\ref{fig3}B, Fig. S6).

-These high-momentum thermal magnons in CrCl$_{3}$ are also predicted to strongly interact, and their interactions grow with increasing temperature.
-This can be deduced from the fact that the dominant exchange-mediated magnon-magnon interaction in this relatively isotropic spin system increases with momentum~\cite{dyson1956general} and thus increases not only with magnon density $n$ but also with the thermal momentum.
-Indeed, the corresponding mean free path for magnon-magnon exchange collisions $l_{\rm mfp}\simeq (J/T)^{3/2}/(n a) \sim T^{-5/2}$~\cite{dyson1956general}, where $a$ is the lattice constant, shrinks rapidly with increasing temperature.
-This crude estimate gives $l_{\rm mfp} \simeq 18\,$nm at $T = 5\,$K and $l_{\rm mfp} \simeq 3\,$nm at $T = 10\,$K, indicating that magnon-magnon interactions could dominate over all other scattering processes and put the magnon gas in a hydrodynamic regime over the length scale probed by the NV center, $k_{\rm NV}l_{\rm mfp} \lesssim 1$, even at $T = 5\,$K.
+Instead, the $1/T_{2}$ signal originates from subgap density fluctuations of the magnon gas, i.e., longitudinal spin fluctuations, which originate from the scattering of high-momentum thermal magnons~\cite{flebus2018quantum, rodriguez2022probing}.
+A hydrodynamic regime can be realized when momentum-conserving magnon-magnon scattering dominates over relaxational mechanisms -- such as magnon-phonon, magnon-Umklapp, and magnon damping -- over the 65 nm length-scale probed by the NV.
+Our estimates (see SI XV.A) suggest that this is indeed the case in CrCl$_{3}$ over the temperature range measured in the experiment.
+The magnon-magnon mean-free-path given by $l_{\rm mfp}\simeq (J/T)^{3/2}/(n a)$ ~\cite{dyson1956general}, ranges between 18 nm at $T = 5\,$K and 3 nm at $T = 10\,$K, where $a$ is the lattice constant and $n$ is the thermal magnon density.
+By contrast, the relaxational length scales are all found to exceed 100 nm over the same temperature range (SI XV.A).